jerboa88/jerboa88.github.io/README.md

 My personal/portfolio site.
 More coming soon!

 ## License
 This project is licensed under the MIT License.
-See [LICENSE.md](LICENSE.md) for details.
+See [LICENSE](LICENSE) for details.